ZJUVAI/Newclid/README.rst

 Quickstart
 ----------

-To simply solve a problem using geosolver, use the command line:
+To simply solve a problem using Newclid, use the command line:

 .. code:: bash